 Alcohol dependence occurs when he or she needs to drink… to be able to carry out his or her normal daily functions.
 While drinking large amounts of alcohol can be dangerous, being able to drink large quantities of alcohol with fewer ill effects than average drinkers is not necessarily a sign of or a precursor to alcohol dependence.
 Alcohol dependence occurs not when a drinker simply can handle large amounts of alcohol, but rather when he or she needs to drink any quantity of alcohol in order to avoid withdrawal symptoms or to be able to carry out his or her normal daily functions and responsibilities.

-Building Up Tolerance and Alcohol Dependency
+High Alcohol Tolerance and Dependency

 Indeed, alcoholics build up alcohol tolerance as they drink more and more in order to satisfy their physical cravings and psychological addictions to alcohol.
 However, healthy social drinkers, who are in no danger of becoming alcoholics, also increase their alcohol tolerance over years of responsible consumption.
 First of all, alcohol tolerance increases with body weight.
 A healthy 250-pound weightlifting enthusiast may occasionally consume ten or twelve drinks at a party or similar event, and seem to have no ill effects from the alcohol.
 However, such a person is not only under no danger of developing alcohol dependence, but once weight is taken into account, this individual is only exhibiting slightly above average alcohol tolerance.
 Another example of healthy drinkers who develop a high degree of alcohol tolerance is illustrated by people of Mediterranean heritage who consume wine at every meal.
 The wine does not have any harmful effects at all on their immediate or long-term mental or physical well-being.
 In fact, research has shown that their regular consumption of wine actually helps to preserve their overall health.